Photo Credit: Cedric Terrell

 Creative Nonfiction Books

 Exhibitions: Essays on Art & Atrocity.
-Albuquerque, NM: University of New Mexico Press (forthcoming Fall 2023).
+Albuquerque, NM: University of New Mexico Press (Fall 2023)

 Anthologies, Co-Edited